ZonComGMZ/Seestar-File-Organizer/README.md

 Example - M 31 (M 31 and M 31_sub on Seestar)
 - M 31
-  - 2026-02-02 (Seestar S30 EQ)
+  - 2026-01-01 (Seestar S50 EQ)
     - Originals
       - Lights
     - Processed
       - Internally Processed

-The date comes from the date of the first .fit in the object Lights are stored in the Lights folder (Only .fit files are copied over) Seestar stacked photos are stored in the Internally Processed folder
+The date comes from the date of the first .fit in the object Lights are stored in the "Lights" folder (Only .fit files are copied over) Seestar stacked photos are stored in the "Internally Processed" folder

 ## Features